-- · Configuring IP extensions
+- Configuring IP extensions

-- Setting up general voice mailboxes

-- Modifying analog extension (200D-T model only)
+- Modifying analog extension (200D-T, 1000E-T, and 20E2 models only)

 - Setting up remote extensions

-- Configuring fax extensions
+- · Configuring fax extensions

 - Setting extension user preferences

+- Resetting voice messages

 Configuring IP extensions

 An IP extension is an IP phone connected through a network to a system.
 An internal IP extension is a phone connected on the same LAN as the system.
 An external IP extension is a phone connected outside the LAN.